marcinkaszynski/channels-demo/README.md

 Upgrades
 --------

+- Handle multi-server setups
-1. Handle lost tasks
+- Handle lost tasks

   Introduce a way to "drop" a task.
   Handle dropped tasks by re-sending a task from the frontend.

-2. IDs
+- IDs

   Let the user specify additional ID as part of URL.
 Instead of one task per entire session, the user can run one task per each combination of (session, ID).

+- WebSocket polyfill (SockJS?)